 Contact Type Contact Information Role When to Contact Instructor Robert Leduc, PhD leduc006@umn.edu 612-626-8618 Primary instructor for this course.
 Sole responsibility for course administration.
 Responds to student questions in the Moodle forums and Collaborative Keys.
 Sole responsibility for assigning grades for programming assignments.
 Assigns grades for a portion of quiz questions.
 Contact immediately by phone or email for questions or concerns about course deadlines, grades, or serious issues.
 Contact through the Moodle forums for questions on course material.
-Teaching Assistant(s) To be named in the first week of the semester.
-Respond to student questions in the Moodle forums and Collaborative Keys.
+Teaching Assistant(s) Xue Gong gong0031@umn.edu Sungtae Kim kim00143@umn.edu Xuan Pu pu000007@umn.edu Respond to student questions in the Moodle forums and Collaborative Keys.
 Assign grades and provides individual feedback on assignments Questions or concerns about the course material or assignments.
 TA's cannot answer questions about assignment deadlines.
 Technical Support Technical support options are available on the SPH website. https://z.umn.edu/sphquickhelp Troubleshoots technical issues related to the course site or course content.
 Technical issues with the course site, media, quizzes or assignments.